Board of Directors

 The Very Rev. Roger A. Ferlo, Ph.
 D.

-As president of Bexley Seabury and professor of biblical interpretation and the practice of ministry, Roger is a practioner of innovation in theological education.
-His vast experience and network of connections within TEC and beyond is invaluable to the mission of EES.
+As the retired president of Bexley Seabury and professor of biblical interpretation and the practice of ministry, Roger has vast experience as a practitioner of innovation in theological education.
+His experience and network of connections within TEC and beyond is invaluable to the mission of EES.
 Roger is a member of St. Paul and the Redeemer in Chicago.

 David Booth Beers